jaggugithub/infra/README.md

 # infra
-This repo is for infra
+This infra repo for sample deployment